UPCOMING EVENTSView full calendar

 What is 4-H?

-4-H is for boys and girls, grades K-12.
+4-H is for youth, ages 8-18 as of Sept.
+1, 2019.
 The program emphasizes "learning by doing" for the growth and development of youth.

 4-H is run through volunteer-led clubs.
 4-H clubs are a safe place to explore new interests, learn through trial and error, and make new friends--all while having the support of a caring mentor.
 Each 4-H club meets at least 6 times a year.
 Different projects can be selected based on the interests of the youth involved.
 These projects are then completed within the club.